RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Performance Evaluation

-\textit{BHO Analysis}: Figure~\ref{fig:BHO} shows that HOF is not observed at BHO for any number $ N_\textrm{B} $ of prepared beam and beam access threshold $ \xi_\textrm{access} $.
+Figure~\ref{fig:BHO} shows that HOF is not observed at BHO for any number $ N_\textrm{B} $ of prepared beam and beam access threshold $ \xi_\textrm{access} $.
 This is because, compared to the CHO results in Figure~\ref{fig:CHO}, the time $ T_\textrm{p} $ that elapses between preparation and the phases of BHO is shorter than that of CHO ($T_p + T_0 $) and during this time the measurements of the prepared beams do not change.
 Consequently, UEs performs access to a beam $ b_0 $ that yields sufficient $ \gamma_{c,b_0}(m) $ at target cell $ c $.
+BELL approach cannot improve the HOF performance of BHO since the BELL aims to reduce the HOFs and the HOF is not observed in BHO.

 Figure~\ref{fig:BHO} also shows that the CBRA ratio of the proposed RACH procedure slightly increases for higher $ \xi_\textrm{access} $ because the measurements of the beams do not change much between preparation and access phases which is shorter than that of the CHO case.
 However, the CBRA ratio of the 3GPP procedure in Figure~\ref{fig:BHO} gradually increases for increasing $ \xi_\textrm{access} $ as it is observed for the CHO case in Figure~\ref{fig:CHO}.
 This is also due to the fact that the 3GPP RACH procedure does not consider the prepared beams in case the L1 measurements are below the access threshold $ \xi_\textrm{access} $.